NasibNia/Shout/README.md

 - Google Authentication

-This block of code shows what happens during google sign in authentication
+This block of code shows what happens during google sign in authentication.
+- It first clears the local storage
+- Then signs the user into google, creates user if not in database, stores local variables
+- It getts the profile information from google
+- stores the information on local storage to be able to check later on whether the user has already signed in or not
+- Then, it makes a get call to the users api to get the list of all users
+- -  and finds out wether the user's email already exists in the database of our currently signed in users
+- - If yes, that means the user already exists: ==> gets the id of the user and update the id in the local storage to that id, and ends the authentication process, and redirects the window to the shouts/userId page
+- - If not, creates a new user with the info collected from google profile of the user, and makes an ajax call to the api/users to add the user to the list of currently signed in users.
+Sets the id of the user to the local stroage, and ends the authentication process, and redirects the window to the shouts/userId page.

 ```
-// Signs in user to google, creates user if not in database, stores local variables

 function onSignIn(googleUser) {
     localStorage.clear();

-    // getting the profile information from google
     var profile = googleUser.getBasicProfile();

-    // storing the information on local storage to be able to check later on whether the user has already signed in or not
     localStorage.setItem("name", profile.getName());
     localStorage.setItem("email", profile.getEmail());
     localStorage.setItem("imgUrl", profile.getImageUrl());

     var email = localStorage.getItem("email");
-    //getting the list of all the users in the database
     $.get("/api/users/", function(results){
-        // set the boolean value found to false
         var found = false;
         for (var i = 0; i < results.length; i++){
-            //if the user's email already exists in the database of our currently signed in users
             if (results[i].email === email) {

-                // user already exists:
                 found = true;
-                //get the id of the user and update the id in the local storage to that id
                 userInfo.id = results[i].id;
                 localStorage.setItem("id", results[i].id);
-                //end of authentication process
                 gapi.auth2.getAuthInstance().signOut();
-                //redirect the window to the shouts/userId page
                 window.location.href = "/shouts/" + userInfo.id;
             }
         }
-        // if the user is not found in the list of currently signed in users
         if (!found) {
-            //creating a new user with the info collected from google profile of the user
             var newUser = {
                 name: localStorage.getItem("name"),
                 email: localStorage.getItem("email"),
                 imgUrl: localStorage.getItem("imgUrl"),
             };
-        // make an ajax call to the api/users to add the user to the list of currently signed in users
         $.post("api/users", newUser, function(data) {
-            //setting the id of the user to the local stroage
             localStorage.setItem("id", data.id);
-            // end of authentication process
             gapi.auth2.getAuthInstance().signOut();
-            // redirecting the window to the shouts/userId
             window.location.href = "/shouts/" + data.id;
         });
     }
 });
 ```

-- helping to style pages
+- helping to style the pages

 ### [Nasib](https://github.com/NasibNia)

 - building the general modular scheme of the app

 - Sequelize database models and management
 - handlebars management
 - Design of the website